 This will start the music player in its default configuration.

-If you prefer a graphical approach, follow these steps to open DeaDBeeF:
+On the other hand, if you prefer a graphical approach, follow these steps to open DeaDBeeF instead:

 - Open the Menu: Click the Menu button in your taskbar, typically located in the bottom-left corner.